AlgoMaster Logo

 Intuition

-Here's the key insight: if you know the sum of elements from index 0 to any index k, you can compute the sum of any subarray using simple subtraction.
+If we know the sum of elements from index 0 up to any index, we can compute the sum of any subarray by subtracting two of those running totals.

 • sum(left, right) = prefix[right + 1] - prefix[left]

-prefix[right + 1] gives us the sum of elements from 0 to right.
-But we don't want elements 0 through left - 1.
-So we subtract prefix[left], which is exactly that unwanted portion.
+prefix[right + 1] is the sum of elements from 0 to right.
+We don't want elements 0 through left - 1, so we subtract prefix[left], which is exactly that unwanted portion.
 What remains is the sum from left to right.

-We build this prefix array once during construction, and every query becomes a single subtraction.
+We build this prefix array once during construction, and every query becomes one subtraction.

 Algorithm